-Whether you root for the Atlanta Falcons, Green Bay Packers or the New England Patriots – if your Sunday (or Thursday or Monday night) routine revolves around the National Football League (NFL) games, your household is one of the 15 million that tune in each week during the NFL season.
+Whether you root for the Atlanta Falcons, Green Bay Packers or the New England Patriots – if your Sunday (or Thursday or Monday night) routine revolves around America's National Football League (NFL) games, your household is one of the 15 million that tune in each week during the NFL season.

 Every day in the United States, non-revenue water – including water “lost” through theft or inaccurate metering – represents enough clean, treated drinking water to serve those 15 million households, a whopping 6 billion gallons per day according to the American Society of Civil Engineers.

 This lost water is called non-revenue water because water utilities are making no revenue from it – and it’s a problem facing utilities around the globe.
 Worldwide, utilities lose approximately $14 billion every year due to non-revenue water.